February 01, 2026

 Immediate and substantial job disruptions are possible.
 Long-term, technological innovation has a history of creating net jobs, many of which we can't see from here.

-In the meantime, employers in more traditional fields struggle to find qualified, willing workers due to gaps in skills.
+In the meantime, employers in more traditional fields struggle to find qualified, willing workers due to skill gaps.
 Ford Motor Company CEO Jim Farley says he needs 5,000 well-trained mechanics — now.
-These are positions with annual salaries of up to $120,000.
+These are positions with annual salaries of up to $120,000

 Screens take up more of our time.
 Nielsen reported that Americans streamed twenty-one million years of video in 2023, up 21% from 2022.
 Forbes estimates that there are now 1.8 billion subscriptions to online video streaming services worldwide.
 Streaming's share of viewing is now greater than the combined share of broadcast and cable.